Have you heard that playing music helps plants grow? It is a lovely idea — but careful experiments have never really shown it to be true.

-So plants respond to music, but did you know that plants create music, too?
-Well, a biologist from England, Dr Linda Long, has discovered that the molecular structure of proteins found in plants can be used to create music.
+Here is something about plants and music that is true, and rather wonderful: plants can make music.
+A biologist from England, Dr Linda Long, discovered that the molecular structure of the proteins found in plants can be turned into music.
 The question is how.

 All living matter contains proteins.
 Proteins are the basic building blocks of life and are essential for cell growth, muscular movement and transmission of hereditary characteristics.